 Before diagnosing CCD, you vet will carry out a thorough physical and neurological examination of the dog to ensure that there are no other possible or likely causes of the changes, such as arthritis, a reduction in vision and hearing, diabetes, liver disease, cardiovascular disease, neoplasia and anxiety disorders.

 CCD can be treated and the options include medications, dietary changes, behaviour modification and changes to the pet’s environment.

 Medications are available from your veterinarian for treatment of some forms of cognitive dysfunction in dogs.
-These drugs help to normalize neurotransmitter levels, increase blood supply and protect against nerve cell deterioration.
-If you recognize any of the above problems in your dog, it is worth trying treatment as many dogs show marked improvement and become more attentive, playful and interactive.
+These drugs help to normalise neurotransmitter levels, increase blood supply and protect against nerve cell deterioration.
+If you recognise any of the above problems in your dog, it is worth trying treatment as many dogs show marked improvement and become more attentive, playful and interactive.

 Sometimes drug therapy needs to be combined with behavioural treatment, for example, urinating indoors may have become a habit requiring rehouse-training.
 Like in humans, dogs need to ‘Use it or lose it’ – provide a rich environment designed to stimulate its brain using toys, simple brain challenges and brain games involving simple training routines (e.g. sit, drop, fetch) are ideal because many older dogs are chronically bored.

 Changing the pet’s environment may also help.
 Because many old dogs are arthritic, be sure your dog has comfortable soft bedding and that the stairs it has to climb are not slippery.
 Be sure the dog can easily negotiate the back door and the steps so that when the call of nature beckons, it can easily get to the garden to relieve itself.
 Don’t forget to take it out for a wee walk before bed time.